 Exam

-Non-attorney applicants are required to pass an exam to become a Notary in Louisiana.
+Non-attorney applicants must pass an exam to become a Notary in Louisiana.
+Attorneys are exempt from the exam requirement.

 Oath of Office

-File a duplicate Oath of Office form with the parish Clerk of Court within one month after the oath is administered.
+You will submit one oath of office form to the Secretary of State.
+You must then file a duplicate oath of office form with your parish Clerk of Court within one month after the oath is administered.

 Louisiana Notary Public FAQs